DateTimeUtils.js

 /**

-* Convert in integer date and integer time into a Date object.
+* Convert an integer date and integer time into a Date object in the local timezone.

 *